 Currently, there is an established External Advisory Board consisting solely of academics.
 There are scholarship opportunities up to 30% of the total number of students.
 With regards to progression, 100% of the registered students in the academic year 2022/23 graduated within the expected study tenure.
-With regards to marking distribution, the largest proportion of students (62%) received an average score between 6.5 and 8.5, with the remaining 38% receiving an average score above 8.5 (out of 10).
+With regards to marking distribution, the largest proportion of students (67%) received an average score between 6.5 and 8.5, and 28% of students received an average score above 8.5 (out of 10).

-The master's degree applies and recognizes the European Credit Transfer System (ECTS) consistently across the curriculum and is in line and harmonized with international guidelines.
+The master's degree applies and recognizes the European Credit Transfer System (ECTS) consistently across the curriculum and is in line and harmonised with international guidelines.
 The students should receive, in total, 90 ECTS to obtain their master's degree.